-FY 2018-2021 TIP
+FY 2022-2025 TIP

-The BRTB and its Technical Committee reviewed the projects proposed for the 2018-2021 TIP.
-This included review by BMC staff for consistency with the LRTP, MDOT's Consolidated Transportation Program (CTP), the local Transit Development Plans, and adopted local government comprehensive plans.
-The BRTB worked with its subcommittees, particularly the Public Advisory Committee, to review and evaluate the proposed list of projects.
-Based on results of this evaluation, the proposed projects were selected for inclusion in the TIP.
+The BRTB and its Technical Committee reviewed the projects proposed for the 2022-2025 TIP.
+This included review by BMC staff for consistency with Maximize2045, MDOT's Consolidated Transportation Program (CTP), the local Transit Development Plans, and adopted local government comprehensive plans.
+The BRTB also worked with its subcommittees to review the proposed list of projects.
+Based on results of this review, the proposed projects were selected for inclusion in the TIP.

-Projects identified in the first two years of the TIP are funded using current/available revenue sources listed in the state's six-year CTP.
-The estimated total cost of projects in the 2018-2021 TIP is \$3.02 billion.
+Projects identified in the TIP are funded using current/available revenue sources listed in the state's six-year CTP.
+The total amount programmed in the 2022-2025 TIP is approximately \$4.04 billion.
+Federal funds account for \$2.45 billion of this total, with local and state matching funds accounting for the remaining \$1.59 billion.